Bessie...The Little Rambler That Could

 The towing company arrived and pulled the Rambler from the brush, unharmed.
 After a stern lecture on the use of the neutral vs. park buttons, my parents instructed me to keep the car on a level parking space at the north side of the house where I would cause the least amount of damage.
 An elevated rock garden abutted the space, thus discouraging Bessie from any further excursions.

 One Saturday afternoon my friend, Danny, invited me to his house.
-I hadn’t driven there before and followed his directions which led me up a steep mountain road.
+I hadn’t driven there before and followed his directions that led me up a steep mountain road.
 By dinner time, it was dark and had begun to snow.
-As I prepared to leave, Danny insisted I wait until his father returned later that evening so they could follow me until I safely reached the main road.
-(Danny’s car was on blocks in the garage.)
+As I prepared to leave, my friend insisted I wait until his father returned later that evening so they could follow me until I safely reached the main road.
+Danny’s car was out of commission, perched on cinder blocks in their garage.

 I declined, foolishly thinking I could drive anywhere in the snow due to my vast experience.
 Smug as a Cheshire cat, I slid into my black box, punched the gear into low and began to inch my way down the mountainside road.
 Before long, I began to feel the effects of snow hypnosis and endless pitch-dark.
 Suddenly, I felt my body list to the right as Bessie -- in a surreal movement of slow motion -- tilted to a stop, then stalled.
 With instincts grabbing hold, I quickly turned off the ignition.
 Because of the odd angle of the car, I had to lie on my back and push the weighty door open with my feet before stumbling into the snow-stinging night air.
 It took several clumsy steps upward to reach the road.
 Luckily, I could still see the lights from the house.
 I walked back to the dwelling where Danny greeted me with concern, hot coffee, a warm blanket and a phone.